AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-fusion/help-links-in-modules-not-working.md

 >[!NOTE]
 >
->This issue was fixed on April 25, 2023.
+>This issue was fixed on May 5, 2025.

 Help links in [!DNL Workfront Fusion] do not currently lead to the intented help pages.
 Instead, all [!DNL Fusion] help links lead to the [!DNL Workfront] Documentation Home page.
 From this landing page, you can search for the information you need.